Who Art in Heaven… or the Other Place!

 Jozef’s Mantra

 Whenever my father and I were working together on a task, he wouldn’t contemplate putting anything off for even a day.
-He used to assert “There is no tomorrow”, it was his mantra for the way approached life tasks.
+He used to assert “There is no tomorrow”; it was his mantra for the way he approached life tasks.
 I feel that my father’s doggedness rubbed off on my becoming a purposeful, results-oriented and gainful person.

 Humility Begins at Home